AME 30315 Pendulum Project

 The steps required to download the run this example square-wave program are as follows.

-- Save the S-record in the link above to your computer.
+- Save the S-record in the link above to that folder on the desktop.
+Your browser may try to save it as a text file.
+If that happens, just be sure to rename it to "StudentCode.s19".
 Also save the files msload9.bin and pms91.bat in the same directory as the S-record.

-- Ensure that the pendulum is hanging down.
+- It is usually best to have the pendulum on the floor near the computer.
+Ensure that the pendulum is hanging down.

-- Plug in the power plug for the microcontroller board, but NOT the motor (the smaller plug is for the boards and the larger is for the H-bridge and motor).
+- Plug in the power plug for the microcontroller board, but NOT the motor.
 Some LEDs light up on the board when you plug in the right one.
+On most of the pendulums, the smaller plug is the microcontroller one.

 - Set the two switches on the hc11 board to be "together" that is the top one should be down and the bottom one should be up.
 Push the reset button.
 This puts the board in "bootstrap mode" to download the program to the EEPROM.